How to Change Your LLC’s Registered Agent (2026 Guide)

 For businesses that need to submit their change request offline:

 • Download or request the Change of Registered Agent form from the Secretary of State's office.
+Common form names include Statement of Change (used in most states), Certificate of Registered Agent (Michigan: Form CSCL/CD-520), or Notice of Change (Louisiana).

-• Fill it out with your new agent's details — double-check everything before you send it.
+• Fill it out with your new agent's details, double-check everything before you send it.

 • Check with your Secretary of State's office to find out if this applies to your LLC.